Why Rescue –

 Modern slavery is the severe exploitation of humans.
 Slavery can be seen when children or adults are trapped in a life of bondage without any autonomy over their life.
 It is commonly seen in the form of human trafficking.
 Human trafficking can include sex trafficking, debt bondage or even labor trafficking.

 There are more slaves in the world today than any other time in history.
 Today, slaves are cheaper than they have ever been, costing about $90 worldwide.

 Why do we rescue?
-Because when we hear the stories of trafficking victims we see our daughter’s, sister’s and mother’s faces.
-We see woman who deserve freedom and we are compelled to act because we can help bring that freedom.
+Because when we hear the stories of human-trafficking victims we see our daughter’s, sister’s, and mother’s faces.
+We see women who deserve freedom and we are compelled to act because we can help bring that freedom.
 Because we are free, we have the responsibility to do our part in rescuing those who are trapped.
 But it isn’t just a responsibility; it’s an invitation to see the most broken lives restored.